psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: MCSCF TOTAL ENERGY

-   Multiconfigurational self-consistent-field energy [Eh] in the course of a configuration interaction computation.
+   Multiconfigurational self-consistent-field energy [E_h] in the course of a configuration interaction computation.
 May be single-root or state-averaged.

 .. psivar:: mtd DIPOLE